Jail and Inmate Search in Rhode Island

 What are Rhode Island Jail Records?

-How to Search for Inmates in Rhode Island
+How to Perform Rhode Island Inmate Lookup

 Creating Public Jail Records

-Rhode Island prison administrators are continually creating jail records as new inmates arrive and others move to different facilities or are released on parole.
+The state prison administrators are continually creating jail records as new inmates arrive and others move to different facilities or are released on parole.
 Every form, document, and file created for each inmate is kept with their prison ID and permanent jail record.
 Jail records created and maintained follow the prisoner through the system and are shared among all law enforcement agencies.
 Sharing of information keeps everyone on the same page and makes it easier for a new facility to take possession of the prisoner.

 Criminal Justice Quick Facts